Get The Facts

 Parks claims it doesn’t have funds to maintain a stone dust trail but it does have funds to maintain asphalt.
 Studies have shown stone-dust trails cost the same as asphalt trails to maintain, and they cost half as much as asphalt to build.
 The federal funding is enough to create a less wide world-class stone-dust trail that spares the environment more and fits in better with the park’s character.

-The parks department’s own poll for Van Cortlandt Park shows 55% of people enjoy nature trails above other activities listed.
-(NOTE: this poll has been removed by the parks dept. after we began publicizing it.)
+The parks department’s own poll for Van Cortlandt Park shows 54% of people enjoy nature trails above other activities listed.

 Cycling organizations say the trail is a major north-south route, without noting there is limited east-west access.
-Local cyclists rely on bike lanes and sharrows.
 A narrow stone-dust trail makes the trail accessible to bikes.
-A community leader has suggested reverting 2 lanes of the Deegan to park space.
-Why not as bike lanes?
-Residents use the Henry Hudson Parkway greenway for recreation/commuting.
+A community leader has suggested reverting 2 lanes of the Deagan to park space.
+Why not create a bike lane?
+The Manhattan Greenway runs beside parkways and roads for most of its length.

 A NYC Bike Map link here shows the Putnam Trail is already bike greenway.